brandan-schmitz/plexbot/README.md

 ### Bot Configuration

 The bot requires a `config.yaml` to be located in the same folder as the bot JAR file in order to run.
 If running this from an IDE, you should have the file located within the root of the project folder.
 Below is an example configuration file.
 Please note that the values provided are **examples** and will not work.
 You will need to customize them yourself.

+***This should be automatically generated the first time you run the bot.
+Once it is generated you will need to modify the values in the file to match your environment before you can run the bot.***

 ```yaml
 ####################